link1905/system-design-101/content/docs/system-administration/system-protection/data-security.md

 Shifting responsibility to reputable third-party services can enhance compliance and security.

-For example, storing customer payment information for automatic subscriptions involves rigorous security measures and regulatory challenges, not only against external threats, but also to protect data from internal misuse.
+For example, **storing customer payment information** for automatic subscriptions involves rigorous security measures and regulatory challenges, not only against external threats, but also to protect data from internal misuse.

-If the necessary security controls cannot be guaranteed in-house, it is best to use a trusted third party (such as **Stripe**) that is certified for **PCI-DSS compliance** to handle these tasks.
+If the necessary security controls cannot be guaranteed in-house, it is best to use a trusted third party (such as **Stripe**) to handle these tasks.

 Next, we’ll explore common techniques to protect data.